Archive for July, 2007

 Today we’ll examine Florida.
 Most funeral homes in the USA carry the two standards Birds in Flight (I call it “Free Bird”) and the Classic.
 Both have matching 3″ keepsakes and are the most popular cremation urns sold in the Sunshine State from 2005 to present.

-Speaking of Keepsakes- From the 3″ brass standards to the cremation urn jewelry gold heart pendant, they all do well.
+Speaking of memorial keepsake urns- from the 3″ brass standards to the cremation urn jewelry gold heart pendant, they all do well.
 Family packs of keepsake urns in quantities of 4-6 are a popular choice and we’ll mix and match if desired.
 Call me or call your supplier, but make it a point to stock the cremation urn styles that families prefer.

-Celtic keepsakes- we have an exclusive line that we’ve added in the last year and they are hot.
+Celtic keepsake urns- we have an exclusive line that we’ve added in the last year.

 Florida Families also purchased: Blue Swirl and Irish Rose .